privacyguides/privacyguides.org/docs/basics/threat-modeling.md

 *Make a list of your adversaries or those who might want to get ahold of your assets.
 Your list may include individuals, a government agency, or corporations.*

-Depending on who your adversaries are, under some circumstances, this list might be something you want to destroy after you're done security planning.
+Depending on who your adversaries are, under some circumstances, this list might be something you want to destroy after you're done writing it.

 ### How likely is it that I will need to protect it?